82nd ANNUAL NIKE - CHANDLER ROTARY INVITATIONAL

 The runways for long jump, triple jump, pole vault and high jump area are of all-weather surface, therefore all jumping events will require soft-soled shoes or track shoes with 1/4-inch spike or less.

-In the Saturday open session, shot, discus, long and triple jump will be given three attempts.
+On Friday, shot, discus, long and triple jump will be given three attempts.
 With the shot put and discus, throws two and three will be consecutive.
-In the Friday Elite athletes will be given four attempts: (every athlete will receive at least one courtesy mark)
+On Saturday, during the seeded portion of the meet, athletes will be given four attempts.
+On Saturday evening during the Elite session, athletes will be given three attempts, and the top nine will qualify for finals where they will be given an additional three attempts.
+Marks will need to exceed the hog lines listed that are posted on the meet website: (every athlete will receive at least one courtesy mark)